Big Duck Canvas Warehouse is super excited to announce our first ever year end INVENTORY BLOWOUT!

 - Slipping?
-Working with coated ripstop nylon, you may not have much slipping.
-However if you do, painters tape is great fast way to hold your seams in place, so you don’t have to pin through your ripstop.
-A long running basting stitch on the edge is a great last resort to manage slipping too!
+Working with coated ripstop nylon, you may not experience too much slipping.
+However if you do, painters tape is quick and easy way to hold your seams in place so you don’t have to pin through your ripstop.
+A long running basting stitch on the edge can be a good last resort to manage slipping too!

 - Sew Straight.
 Use the grid lines on the ripstop to help sew straight.
-Sloppy sewing will be easy to notice if your seam looks crooked next to the straight woven lines in the fabric.
+Sloppy sewing will be easy to notice if your seam looks crooked next to those straight woven lines in the fabric.
 Keep in mind ripstop typically stretches on the diagonal.

-- Use sharp fabric scissors or a new rotary cutter for clean straight edges.
-Once you cut out your pieces it is ideal to sew them up immediately.
-Leaving cut nylon lying around will cause your clean cut edges to get messy or frayed making the sewing a little more challenging.
+- Use a new rotary cutter or sharp fabric scissors for clean straight edges.
+Once you cut out your pieces, it’s ideal to sew them up immediately.
+Leaving cut nylon lying around will cause your clean cut edges to get messy or frayed making the sewing more challenging.

 - Check your stitch length.
-If your stitch length is too small it can cause problems.
-It can weaken your seams by basically perforating a line down your fabric that will pull apart easily over time.
+If your stitch length is too small it will cause problems; it can weaken your seams by basically perforating a line down your fabric that will pull apart easily over time.
 It can also just make the fabric bunch up, so try for around 8-10 stitches per inch.

 - Reinforce those seams.
-If your project is going to be weight bearing, it’s a great idea to reinforce your seams with a topstich (felded seam).
-It will make your seams stronger and, if done well, will make the final project look more professional.
+If your project is going to be weight bearing, reinforce your seams with a topstich (felded seam).
+It will make your seams stronger and, if done well, will make the final project look much more professional.

 The basic design of most tote bags or Duffle type weekenders is very simple.
 The patterns are simple shapes with simple sewing involved.
 Many companies are manufacturing essentially the same bag.
 A similar basic pattern is often used for the “free with purchase” tote and the $1200 Open Tote at Neiman Marcus even though the quality is very different.
 After sourcing and manufacturing bags for several years I learned some simple ways to improve designs with some extra time sourcing and planning.